brunocassis/Happy/README.md

   <a href="#memo-license">License</a>
 </p>

-## :information_source: What's Next Level Week?

-NLW is a practical week with lots of code, challenges, networking and a single objective: to take you to the next level.

 ## 💻 Project

-Proffy is a project developed during a quarantine world.
-It was created with the objective to connect students seeking knowledge and teachers looking to teach and have an extra income.
+Happy is a project created with the goal to bring some joy to children in need.
+You can sign up a orphanage, and set visiting hours, location and even if it opens on weekends.
+Whoever uses the app can check for orphanages nearby, visit and play with the children!

 <p align="center">
   <img alt="Happy" src=".github/layout.png" width="100%">